mcore1976/sim808gpstracker/README.md

 Also pay attention to type of TTL logic the board uses.
 They have to match on both sides - ATMEGA328P and SIM808 board - otherwise you may kill the SIM808 board.
 If you want to use board that has 5V TTL logic DO NOT put 1N4007 Diodes to ATMEGA328P.
 If you want to use 3.3V TTL logic on SKU405361-SIM808 (old type), you will probably need to connect 3.3V from ATMEGA VCC (after 3x 1N4007 Diode drop it from 5V) to VMCU PIN (if available) of SIM808 board to switch it to 3.3V mode.
 You need to check all the details in SIM808 board manual.

-"main4.c" (+ compilation script "compileatmega4")  - EXPERIMENTAL VERSION with SMS commands (as version 3) - source file for other SIM808 boards without DTR and RING pin.
+"main6.c" (+ compilation script "compileatmega6")  - EXPERIMENTAL VERSION with SMS commands (as version 5) - source file for other SIM808 boards without DTR and RING pin.
 To use this source file only RXD, TXD, GND lines have to be connected from SIM808 board to ATMEGA 328P.

-"main6.c" (+ compilation script "compileatmega6") - EXPERIMENTAL ALPHA VERSION - source file for SIM808 boards WITH RXD,TXD,GND PINS ONLY.
-In this version Command "GUARD" has been added to notify caller of GPS position change using text message.
-To use this function GPS position must be checked before at least once using command "SINGLE" to save previous position in memory.

 -------------